bobmonsour/faustotasca/src/pages/san-diego.md

 {{ imageSingle(
 'FitchPhotoOLR.jpg',
-'Interior photograph, -by Fitch Photography of San Diego, 1925') }}
+'Interior photograph, 1925, -Fitch Photography of San Diego') }}

 The construction of the church began on August 17, 1923 and most of the work was completed in time for the church to be blessed on Christmas Eve 1923.